 - Assess your loss of earnings through having to be off work

-Do I Qualify for an Accident at Work Claim?
+Do I qualify for an injury at work claim?

-Even if the accident was partially your fault, you may still be able to claim.
-Although your actions may have contributed to the situation, if the primary fault lies with another party whose actions were the root cause of the accident then you will likely still qualify for an accident in the workplace claim.
+Even if the workplace accident was partially your fault, you may still be able to claim.
+Although your actions may have contributed to the situation, if the primary fault lies with another party whose actions were the root cause of the accident then you will likely still qualify for an accident at work claim.

-How Much Can I Claim for an Accident at Work?
+How much can I claim for an injury at work?

 Every claim comprises a unique context and set of factors which will govern how much compensation could be awarded.
 These can include, but are not limited to: